Years ago my mom, Suzanne McCord, was diagnosed with breast cancer.

-After hearing about mom, I went to work doing some research about ways I could help using what I know best – food.
-I wanted to put together something that was easy to prepare, full of flavor, and packed with cancer fighting vitamins and antioxidants.
-After a bit of research into cancer smart foods and what seemed to work well, I developed this recipe.
+After hearing about mom, I went to work doing some research about ways I could help using what I know best - food.
+I wanted to put together something that was easy to prepare and full of flavor.
+I developed this recipe.

 - 4 peaches